You must have Cookies enabled to fully experience and utilize AA.com

 We make every effort to accommodate customers who require supplemental oxygen inflight.
 Only portable oxygen concentrators (POCs) approved by the FAA will be accepted for inflight use.
 (If you’re connecting to another airline or traveling on a codeshare flight, contact the operating carrier or other airline for their rules on traveling with POCs.)

-To travel with an approved POC in the cabin you must notify Reservations at least 48-hours before your departure and send in a completed physician content form.
+To travel with an approved POC for use in the cabin you must notify Reservations at least 48-hours before your departure and send in a completed physician consent form.
 A special assistance coordinator will contact you before your flight to verify your device and medical paperwork.
+If you are only transporting the POC and not using it in flight, a physician consent form is not needed.

 *Approved for use on American mainline aircraft.
 Approved on a case-by-case basis on Envoy aircraft.